FREQUENTLY ASKED QUESTIONS

 Who manages surplus property?

-Property defined as surplus is disposed of through Procurement.
+Property defined as surplus is disposed of through the Purchasing Division.
 Vehicles are primarily auctioned by a third party.
 Other equipment or materials may be bid through a government surplus website.

 What is required to be classified as a Responsible Bidder for construction projects?